Boduru/Repdigit-Calcultation/README.md

 # Repeated Digits Calcultation
-Python script that shows which method to find a Repeated Digit number is the fastest.
+Python script that shows which method is the fastest to find a Repeated Digit number.

 ## What is a repdigit ?
 It is a number only composed by the same digits.